TeacherTalk/teacher-talk-django/README.md

-"#TeacherTalk built in Python with the Django Framework"
+#TeacherTalk built in Python with the Django Framework